Capturing Intransitive Dominance in Tennis Forecasting: A Graph Neural Network Approach: Data

 \section{Data}

-We collected historical data on professional tennis matches organised by both the Association of Tennis Professionals (ATP) and the Women's Tennis Association (WTA) from \href{http://www.tennis-data.co.uk}{tennis-data.co.uk}, spanning 1 January 2014 to 8 June 2025.
+We collected historical data on professional tennis matches organised by both the Association of Tennis Professionals (ATP) and the Women's Tennis Association (WTA) from \href{http://www.tennis-data.co.uk}{tennis-data.co.uk}, spanning 8 January 2012 to 16 October 2025.

-The dataset contains information such as match date, competitors, games won by each competitor for each set played, tournament, surface, round of the tournament, and betting odds from several bookmakers; from which we select Pinnacle Sports due to the consistent availability of their odds across the dataset timespan.
-Additionally, Pinnacle Sports is recognised as a ``sharp'' bookmaker—one that operates with low margins and adjusts odds aggressively based on large betting volumes, which leads to accurate outcome forecasting \citep{buchdahl-squares-and-sharps,hegarty-ijf-2025}.
+The dataset contains information such as match date, competitors, games won by each competitor for each set played, tournament, surface, round of the tournament, and betting odds from several bookmakers, from which we select Pinnacle Sports due to the consistent availability of their odds across the dataset timespan.
+Additionally, Pinnacle Sports is recognised as a ``sharp'' bookmaker, one that operates with low margins and adjusts odds aggressively based on large betting volumes, which leads to accurate outcome forecasting \citep{buchdahl-squares-and-sharps,hegarty-ijf-2025}.
 We also gathered the following player characteristics from \href{https://www.tennisexplorer.com/}{tennisexplorer.com}: height, weight, date of birth, and handedness.
 For missing characteristic values, the median of the population is imputed.
+These static attributes are evaluated as candidate node features but do not improve predictive accuracy, and are excluded from the final model (Section~\ref{subsec:ablation}).

 We filter for matches played in the highest tiers of professional tennis for both men and women: Grand Slams, the season-ending tour finals, and all 1000 and 500 series events.
-We treat men's and women's tennis as completely separate prediction tasks, conducting distinct walk-forward validation training approaches for each, with the exception that hyperparameter tuning is run jointly across both datasets to share an optimal configuration.
+We treat men's and women's tennis as separate prediction tasks, training and validating each tour independently; only hyperparameter tuning is run jointly, so both tours share a single configuration.

-After removing incomplete matches and entries with missing or incorrect values, the final dataset comprises 16,663 matches played by 598 men and 16,447 matches played by 567 women.
-We use a validation set from 29 August 2019 to 20 November 2022 for our parameter optimisation, followed by an out-of-sample test set from 01 January 2023 to 08 June 2025 for model evaluation and the betting simulation.
+After removing incomplete matches and entries with missing or incorrect values, the final dataset comprises 20,181 matches played by 670 men and 19,985 matches played by 640 women.
+We split each tour chronologically into three consecutive sets.
+The earliest matches build the dominance graph and train the model.
+The next 8,435 matches form a validation set, used for hyperparameter optimisation (Section~\ref{subsec:paramopt}) and the ablation study (Section~\ref{subsec:ablation}).
+The most recent 12,052 matches are held out as the out-of-sample test set.
+The men's validation set runs from 31 July 2018 to 21 February 2022 and the women's from 28 August 2018 to 12 March 2022, with each test set beginning the next day and ending in October 2025.
+The walk-forward procedure is detailed in Section~\ref{subsec:walkfwdval}.